furio1999/furio1999.github.io/_posts/2024-03-21-Phd_Kickstart.md

 ---
-title: 'Phd Application'
+title: 'Phd Kickstart: My advice and my resources'
 date: 2024-03-21
 permalink: /posts/2024/03/Phd_Application/
 tags:
   - Phd Life
   - Research Advice
 ---

-# Phd Kickstart: My advice and my resources

 Before the start, I introduce myself.
 I am Fulvio Sanguigni from Italy, and I have just started a Phd at University of Modena.
 I am an athlete as well, and I have some dreams to realize.
 But not today.
 Today we will talk about the Phd.
 Today it’s time to start giving back, since I received a lot in these years.
 This is my first blog post.
 This is my little space in the internet where I will tell my story and share my path towards my goals; this is my little corner where I will welcome you and let appreciate the craving path towards excellence, in all the fields where I play.
 I am not pretending to be a master at something.
 But I am working to be that in the future.
 Let’s start the journey!